UG/G Accepted Students

 You don't have to give up on graduate school just because you got the job of your dreams!
 Reach out to a graduate advisor to discuss your options.
 You may want to take a leave of absence for up to a year while you get settled in your new role.
 You can also take classes as a part-time, online student.
 It's possible that your employer will pay for some or all of your tuition.

 We love it when UG/Gs decide to pursue their PhDs with us!
-Make sure that your faculty advisor is supportive, complete this change of degree form, and send it to your graduate advisor.
+Make sure that your faculty advisor is supportive, discuss your funding plan, and complete this change of degree form.
+Send the unsigned form to your GPC.

 Research hours are not eligible for double-counting, but you should definitely start on your master's research as soon as possible.
 You can take up to 12 credit hours of coursework, and 6 of those hours can be at the 4000-level as long as a corresponding 5000-level course isn't offered.
 Talk to your undergrad advisor about which courses you can use.

 Check that you submitted your final course designation form.
-If you did, reach out to your graduate advisor so we can troubleshoot.
+If you did, reach out to your GPC so we can troubleshoot.